London Tecumsehs: London Tecumsehs resurrected

 A new Tecumseh team was resurrected in 1888 and 1889 in the International Association with Patsy Donovan one of its most notable outfield stars, and later in the 1920s in the Michigan-Ontario Baseball League.
 (Charlie Gehringer, a future Detroit Tigers' star and Hall of Famer, played second base for the 1924 Tecumsehs.)

-On September 15, 1920, with Ty Cobb in the lineup, the Detroit Tigers defeat the London Tecumehs 5-4 before 3,000 people at Tecumseh Park in exhibition baseball.
+On September 15, 1920, with Ty Cobb in the lineup, the Detroit Tigers defeat the London Tecumsehs 5-4 before 3,000 people at Tecumseh Park in exhibition baseball.
 Reserved seating was $1.

 The 1920 the Tecumsehs clinched the first-place pennant with 15 games to play and London led the Michigan-Ontario league in attendance, with an astonishing 100,686 people watching them play.

 On May 9, 1921, under manager George Gibson, the Pittsburgh Pirates beat the London Tecumsehs 8–7 at Tecumseh Park before 3,500 people in an exhibition baseball game.
 Before the game, Gibson and his team is presented with a silver loving cup by the London Kiwanis Club.
 Gibson thrills the locals by catching the opening inning with his 1909 battery mate Babe Adams and singling and scoring a run in his lone at-bat.
 London Mayor Sid Little entertained the team that evening at his home.